Oregon County, Missouri

 Oregon County is a county located in the southern portion of the U.S. state of Missouri.
 As of the 2020 census, the population was 8,635.
 Its county seat is Alton.
-The county was officially organized on February 14, 1845, and was named for the Oregon Territory in the northwestern United States.
+The county was officially organized on February 14, 1845, and was named for the Oregon Country, a region shared at the time between the United Kingdom and the United States.

 Home to a large area of the Mark Twain National Forest, Oregon County contains more national forest acreage than any county in the state of Missouri.
 It also contains the Irish Wilderness, the largest federally protected wilderness area in the state.
 Hiking, backpacking, and horseback riding opportunities abound on the Ozark Trail and the White's Creek Trail.
 Canoeing, kayaking, jonboating, and fishing are popular on the Eleven Point River, which is Missouri's only National Wild and Scenic River.

-Eleven Point State Park is under development east of Alton, Missouri that includes 6 miles of Eleven Point River frontage.
+Eleven Point State Park is under development east of Alton, Missouri that includes 5.5 miles of Eleven Point River frontage.

 Grand Gulf State Park, just west of Thayer, includes a karst window, a collapsed karst canyon.